flimflam-austin/hugo-cms-test/content/quick_reads/20200712-hamilton-duel/index.md

       before his death.

-      * Moore wrote an account that evening, relaying Hamilton said before he
-      died: _“I have no ill will against Col. Burr.
+      * Moore wrote an account that evening, relaying Hamilton said before he died:_“I have no ill will against Col. Burr.
 I met him with a fixed resolution to do him no harm.
 I forgive all that happened.”_
     _key: 03d83220bb94
   - order: 6
+    useCheckmark: false
     body: >-
       > “Let those who are disposed to justify the practice of duelling, be induced, by this simple narrative, to view with abhorrence that custom